 This process is important because it provides public notice of an LLC’s owners’ intent to conduct business with limited personal liability.
 However, registering correctly doesn’t end there.
 For one thing, it must be renewed yearly.
 For another, it’s not enough simply to register your LLC.

 While registration provides public notice of a business’s intent to create limited liability for its owners pursuant to Oregon law, registration alone does not ensure your LLC’S limited liability if challenged.
 Therefore, it is important to maintain corporate formalities as provided by applicable law and related case law.
-The goal is to avoid “piercing of the corporate veil,” which is when a court of law decides to remove your limited liability protection in response to misdoing, real or perceived.
+The goal is to avoid “piercing of the corporate veil,” which is when a court decides to remove your limited liability protection in response to misdoing, real or perceived.